 Challenges to Recovery

 If you’re trapped in a cycle of addiction, it may seem that there’s no way out.
-Maybe you’ve come to rely on narcotics to deal with the pain of an on-the-job injury or to help you fall asleep during the day after working all night.
-Maybe you’re afraid of the legal or professional repercussions of reporting yourself or a colleague.
+Maybe you started taking narcotics for legitimate pain or to help you fall asleep due to inconsistent work hours.
+Maybe you’re afraid of the legal or professional falloutof reporting yourself or a colleague.
 Talking confidentially with an addiction treatment specialist is a good place to start.

 The sooner you seek help for substance abuse, the greater your chances of recovering without serious damage to your health or career.
-Employee assistance programs (EAPs) for health care workers give addicted workers a second chance.
-Many large hospitals and medical systems have dedicated EAPs on site.
+Employee assistance programs (EAPs) for health care workers give addicted workers a second chance and are becoming more readily available, particularly in bigger medical systems.
 If you work for a smaller organization, you can locate an EAP provider through your insurance company, a professional association, a rehabilitation center or a hospital in your area.
 An EAP can provide referrals and support services to rehab facilities that suit your personal needs.

 One of the greatest challenges to recovery is finding a way to balance your work with your private life.

-Many health care workers report that they have trouble sleeping at night or relaxing on their days off because of job-related anxiety.
-Family plans are often interrupted by a medical emergency or staffing shortage.
+Family plans or even sleep is often interrupted by a medical emergency or staffing shortage.
 If you’re dedicated to your role as a caregiver, it can be extremely hard to put your own needs first.
 Intensive stress management training should be part of a health care worker’s recovery program.
-In stress management classes, you’ll learn lifesaving skills such as:
+In stress management classes, you’ll learn lifesaving skills such as the following:

 - How to recognize the warning signs of stress in yourself or a loved one